-al-Zamalkani (d.
+Al-Zamalkani (d.
 727h) said the nature of the miraculousness derives from the composition that's unique to it and is not hap-hazard.
 In that its words are finely balanced in construction, in meter and the reason behind the way it's been put together, in meaning.
 So that every type occurs in the best possible place for its pronunciation and meaning.

 And Ibn Atiyya said: The correct (opinion) and the one that laymen and experts are agreed upon in regard to its miraculousness is that it is its composition and the soundness of its meanings. and in the arrangement of the eloquence of its wording.
 And that is because Allah's knowledge surrounds all things and surrounds all (aspects) of language.
-So since the organisation of the wording in the Qur'an is something his knowledge completely surrounds, i.e. each word perfectly suits the one it follows and each meaning is elucidated after another and that is the case from beginning to end of the Qur'an and man is encompassed by ignorance, bewilderment and perplexity and it is self-evident that no human being encompasses all that, then as a result the arrangement of the Qur'an is furthest epitome of eloquence and for that reason one destroys the saying of those who claim that the Arabs were able to replicate the like of it or that they were
+So since the organisation of the wording in the Qur'ān is something his knowledge completely surrounds, i.e. each word perfectly suits the one it follows and each meaning is elucidated after another and that is the case from beginning to end of the Qur'ān and man is encompassed by ignorance, bewilderment and perplexity and it is self-evident that no human being encompasses all that, then as a result the arrangement of the Qur'ān is furthest epitome of eloquence and for that reason one destroys the saying of those who claim that the Arabs were able to replicate the like of it or that they were 'diverted' from doing so.
+The correct (opinion) is that it is not within the ability of anyone ever!

-5Quoted from the previous reference, p.
+$^5$ Quoted from the previous reference, p.
 122.

 4.1.
-THE BELIEF OF MUSLIMS IN THE MIRACULOUS NATURE (OF THE QUR'AN)17
+THE BELIEF OF MUSLIMS IN THE MIRACULOUS NATURE (OF THE QUR'ĀN)15